EmanuelEvolute/nagios-snmp-py/README.md

 # snmp-py
-Simple Network Management Protocol script in Python that returns port numbers in excess of bandwith usage from a hostname with performance data.
+Simple Network Management Protocol script in Python that returns port numbers in excess of bandwith usage from a hostname with performance data. **This script works as a plugin for NAGIOS/ICINGA.**

+# Main files
+snmp_py3.py is the main script for Python 3.5.3

+snmp_py2.py is the main script for Python 2.7.13

+These files might not work with other versions of Python.
 # Dependencies
 easysnmp